Inedo/inedo-docs/ProGet/advanced/package-promotion.md

 - **X-ProGet-Deployment-Application** - (Required) the application or tool doing the deployment e.g. NuGet, BuildMaster, Some Custom Tool
 - **X-ProGet-Deployment-Description** - (Required) brief summary of deployment
-- **X-ProGet-Deployment-Target** - (Required) string that identifies where the package was installed, typically the server name- **X-ProGet-Deployment-Url** - (Optional) URL that links to more information about the deployment
+- **X-ProGet-Deployment-Target** - (Required) string that identifies where the package was installed, typically the server name
+- **X-ProGet-Deployment-Url** - (Optional) URL that links to more information about the deployment
 - **X-ProGet-Deployment-UserName** - (Optional) name of the user performing the deployment, defaults to authenticated user
 - **X-ProGet-Deployment-Date** -(Optional) ISO 8601 UTC date of deployment, or current date if not supplied